 Identity, Courage, Love | Exhibitions 2023

 Niclas Tiedemann (*1995) is a German documentary photographer and filmmaker based in Hannover, Germany.
-He discovered his love for visual storytelling at an early age and has since dedicated his freelance work to exploring the intricate field of tension between politics and society in Germany and beyond.
+He discovered his love for visual storytelling and has since dedicated his freelance work to exploring the intricate field of tension between politics and society in Germany and beyond.

 Skopunarfjørður